Manage your Astra enterprise

-You can create or join multiple Astra DB organizations to separate resources, billing, projects, access, and more.
+You can create multiple Astra organizations to separate resources, billing, projects, access, and more.
 Organizations are either standalone or part of an enterprise:

 Standalone organizations